-Medicines Australia has introduced a strong Code of Conduct for innovative Australian pharmaceutical companies which now requires the reporting of payments by companies to healthcare professionals for the provision of services and where support is provided for education.
+In May 2015, Medicines Australia’s 18th Edition of its Code of Conduct strengthened the requirements for reporting of payments by companies to healthcare professionals, for the provision of services and where support is provided for education.

-From 1 October 2015, all member companies have been required to collect information about healthcare professionals who receive payments or educational support through airfares, accommodation or registration fees.
-For the first year, companies have requested the agreement of the healthcare professionals who are receiving payments or educational support for their information to be published in a report.
-From 1 October 2016, the Code requires reporting of these payments to healthcare professionals to be mandatory for member companies.
+Since October 2015, Medicines Australia member companies have been required to collect information about healthcare professionals who receive payments or educational support through airfares, accommodation or registration fees.
+For the first year, companies requested the agreement of the healthcare professionals received payments or educational support for their information to be published in a report.
+After 12 months of settling into the new system, the Code transitioned to mandatory reporting of these payments to healthcare professionals for member companies.